Indapur: Shahajiraje

 After the death of Malojiraje his elder son Shahajiraje became Sardar of Nijamshah and again the Jagir of Indapur came under Shahajiraje and later on the same was transferred to Shivaji.

 While Shahajiraje was the Sardar of Adilshah, Nijamshah offered the Jagir of Indapur and Supe to him in order to get him back.
 From this incident, the importance of Indapur city is very much evident.

 Battle of Sinhagad

 In the year 1660, Indapur, Baramati and Pune had been captured by the Mogul army headed by Shaistekhan.
-Nearly 10 years later in 1670, the entire area was won back by the Maratha Army under the leadership of Shivaji in the battles starting from the battle of Sinhagad.
+Nearly 10 years later in 1670, the entire area was won back by the Maratha Army under the leadership of Shivaji Raje in the battles starting from the battle of Sinhagad.